-Effective January 1, 2015 and up to December 31, 2022, MVC's production of copper concentrates is being conducted under a tolling agreement with DET under which title to the copper concentrates produced by MVC remains with DET and MVC earns tolling revenue, calculated as gross revenue for copper produced at applicable market prices, net of notional items (treatment and refining charges, DET copper royalties and transportation costs).
-The notional DET copper royalties replace the former copper royalties payable to DET and precisely mimic the former royalty arrangements.
+In 2015, MVC and DET entered into a modification to the Master Agreement which changed the legal relationship between the parties for the period from January 1, 2015 to December 31, 2022.
+During this period, production of copper concentrates by MVC has and will be conducted under a tolling agreement with DET.
+Title to the copper concentrates produced by MVC is retained by DET and MVC earns tolling revenue, calculated as the gross value of copper produced at applicable market prices, net of notional items (DET copper royalties, smelting and refining charges and transportation costs).